mr-shortman/shortman-brothers-portfolio/README.md

 Please feel free to fork [this branch](https://github.com/mr-shortman/shortman-brothers-portfolio/tree/singlepage_production_pablo) in order to obtain a production-ready, single-page portfolio.

-To successfully deploy the project rename ´´´.env.example´´´ file to .env.
+To successfully deploy the project rename
+´´´
+.env.example
+´´´ file to

+´´´
+.env.
+´´´

 Review the variables listed in the .env file and provide the necessary values for each variable.

 ## Local Development